jimdoescode/jimdoescode.github.io/_posts/2016-10-14-openssl-and-androidpay.md

 }
 ```

-This gives us the pseudo-random characters we need to put in a key that we'll then feed through the HKDF expand step.
-One thing to keep in mind is that we're dealing with a SHA256
+This gives us some pseudo-random characters that need to be put into an `EVP_PKEY` container.
+We then feed `EVP_PKEY` through the HKDF expand step.
+As per
+the [AndroidPay docs](https://developers.google.com/android-pay/integration/payment-token-cryptography#decrypting-the-payment-token) we use the ASCII
+character string "Android" as the info component.

-hash for HKDF.
-This results in only a single iteration through the HKDF expansion alogrithm which greatly simplifies our code.
-As per the [AndroidPay docs](https://developers.google.com/android-pay/integration/payment-token-cryptography#decrypting-the-payment-token)
+One thing to keep in mind is that we're dealing with a SHA256 hash for HKDF.
+This results in only a single iteration through the HKDF expansion
-we use "Android" as the HKDF info.
+step which greatly simplifies our code.

 ```c
 unsigned char T[EVP_MD_size(sha256)];